Besker1/WhipItUp/README.md

 whitIpUp is an app that help people cook a bit easier. the user will have a list of potential recipes based on the selections they made.

-## if the user is not sure on what they want, they have the option to click in the <suggestion> button
+## Users

-to get a random recipe.
+If the user is not sure on what they want, they have the option to click in the <suggestion> button to get a random recipe.

 Users can become member of whitItUp if they choose.